benliu5085/EECS738ml-KU/proj4/README.md

-myTH_5.py -- the treasure hunt game in which the agent can only perform 5 actions, including explore. toy_4.py  -- code for the toy example latter toy_5.py  -- code for the toy example latter
+myTH_5.py -- the treasure hunt game in which the agent can only perform 5 actions, including explore. toy_4.py  -- code for the toy example latter toy_5.py  -- code for the toy example latter map_10.csv -- the map file, 0 for nothing, -1 for blocker, -5 for trap, 10 for life-supply, 50 for trophy. all q_table_xx.csv are the final q_table after training.

 ===== toy example and analysis ===========================================